JohanScheepers/ttn-sandbox-lmic-node/README.md

 #define OTAA_APPKEY 0x0F, 0xB0, 0xD8, 0x0B, 0x80, 0x06, 0x0D, 0x00, 0x24, 0x01, 0x70, 0x1A, 0x00, 0x80, 0x6C, 0x0E
 ```

-Here we need to pay attention to the order of the bytes.
+It is needed to pay attention to the order of the bytes.
 OTAA_DEVEUI and OTAA_APPEUI are both LSB format.
 And OTAA_APPKEY is in the MSB format.

 ## 4. TTN Sandbox Settings
 If you don't have a TTN Sandbox account you will need to create one. https://www.thethingsnetwork.org/get-started?login

 ### 4.1 TTN Sandbox Application
 Log in and select the console form the top right menu.
-Select the correct cluster for your project, there are 3 of eu1, nam1 and au1.
+Select the correct cluster for your project, there are 3 clusters namely eu1, nam1 and au1.

 For my project I will select eu1 as that is the close to my location and will deliver the best performance.
 Or you can use the drop down menu and 'Select your region'